Stay in Style, Goat-Adjacent, at Townshend's Big Picture Farm

 By Margaret Grayson

 Goat kidding season begins in earnest in April, when those tiny, unruly creatures — all ears and knees and hooves — emerge into the world determined to sow as much joyful chaos as possible.
-On Big Picture Farm in Townshend, where many of the 45 goats are currently expecting, the babies come first as a trickle, and then as a flood.
+On Big Picture Farm in Townshend, where many of the 45 goats can be expecting at the same time, the babies come first as a trickle, and then as a flood.

-"The week after their due date is normally when we have one of those crazy days where there's a billion babies," said Louisa Conrad, who runs the farm with her husband, Lucas Farrell.
-They make goat's-milk cheese and caramels and offer luxurious farm stays in three different buildings.
+“The week after their due date is normally when we have one of those crazy days where there’s a billion babies,” said Louisa Conrad, who runs the farm with her husband, Lucas Farrell.
+They make goat’s-milk cheese, chocolates and caramels and offer luxurious farm stays in three different buildings.

-The couple moved to Townshend 11 years ago to work as caretakers for the farm's previous owners, Ann and Bob Works, who operated a sheep's-milk cheese business.
-Conrad and Farrell — an artist and a poet, respectively, who'd both attended Middlebury College — had previously apprenticed at Salisbury's Blue Ledge Farm to learn the ins and outs of milking and cheesemaking.
-Over the last decade, they've bought the 100-acre Townshend property in pieces, finally becoming full owners three years ago.
+The couple originally moved to Townshend to work as caretakers for the farm’s previous owners, Ann and Bob Works, who operated a sheep’s-milk cheese business.
+Conrad and Farrell — an artist and a poet, respectively, who’d both attended Middlebury College — had previously apprenticed at Salisbury’s Blue Ledge Farm to learn the ins and outs of milking and cheesemaking.
+Since 2010, they’ve bought the 100-acre Townshend property in pieces, finally becoming full owners a few years ago.
 Now Conrad and Farrell live there with their two daughters, the goats, chickens and a couple of extremely fluffy livestock guard dogs.

-Available for rent on the property are a sprawling farmhouse, a two-bedroom barn and a brand-new tiny house.
+Available for rent on the property are a sprawling farmhouse; the two-bedroom Colt Barn; and the Solar Cabin, a brand-new tiny house.
 Originally built in 1790 and since renovated, the farmhouse can sleep up to 16 people in spacious rooms with loads of light.
 It features beds built by a local timber framer, cozy window seats and other nooks and crannies, and quirky bathrooms — including one that contains a perfectly circular Japanese soaking tub.

 The goats are a mixture of Alpine, Nubian and Saanan breeds.
 They love a good chin scratch.
 Many of them are pregnant, but Conrad and Farrell keep their retired goats around, too.
 "Just because they're big and fat does not mean they're pregnant," Conrad said with a laugh.
 At the end of kidding season, they'll keep five or six babies and sell the rest.